Undergraduate Course: Scientific Computing Skills (EASC11005)

 The first assessed exercise is set and marked early enough in the semester to provide useful feedback for the second exercise.

 Examples of feedback can be found here: http://www.ed.ac.uk/schools-departments/geosciences/teaching-organisation/staff/feedback-and-marking

 On completion of this course, the student will be able to:

-- Understand the difference between a compiled language and an interpreted language and to appreciate which class of languages is suited to which sorts of problems
+- To understand the difference between a compiled language and an interpreted language and to appreciate which class of languages is suited to which sorts of problems

-- Achieve tasks involving data handling, mathematical manipulation, and data visualisation, in one of Matlab, IDL, Python/numpy/matplotlib, R, PerlDL (or another interpreted data-analysis language).
+- To achieve tasks involving data handling, mathematical manipulation, and data visualisation, in one of Matlab, IDL, Python/numpy/matplotlib, R, PerlDL (or another interpreted data-analysis language).

-- Achieve tasks involving numerical analysis/modelling in one of C, Fortran, Java or another compiled language.
+- To achieve tasks involving numerical analysis/modelling in one of C, Fortran, Java or another compiled language.

-- Use strategies for structuring and testing scientific computing code.
+- To use strategies for structuring and testing scientific computing code.

-- Write code which is appropriately commented and documented.
+- To be able to write code which is appropriately commented and documented.